 Crag Camp Cabin, located on the north face of Mt Adams.
 For $15-$20/night, this is one of the best kept secrets in the White Mountains.
 Maintained by the Randolph Mountain Club, Crag Camp is one of 4 cabins and shelters maintained by the RMC on Mt Madison, Mt Adams, and Mt Jefferson, the second, third, and fourth highest peaks in the White Mountains, known as the Northern Presidentials.

 While you could pay $96+/night for a bunk bed at the nearby Madison Spring Hut maintained by the Appalachian Mountain Club, the crowd at Crag is a lot more fun and less constrained by formalities.
 You can also bring your scotch and dogs, if you’re so inclined.

 Here’s a good video tour of the premises:

 If you want some relative peace and quiet, weeknights are the best time to visit Crag Camp, although people still tend to crash pretty close to hiker’s midnight, at 9pm, or when the sun goes down.
 When I was there on a Friday night, I got the back bedroom all to myself so I could saw away in peace without disturbing anyone.

-When I was there in mid-June, Becca, the summer caretaker had just arrived at Crag Camp and we met as she was climbing up to the Mt Adams summit for the first time.
+When I was there in one June, Becca, the summer caretaker had just arrived at Crag Camp and we met as she was climbing up to the Mt Adams summit for the first time.
 It seems that being a caretaker at Crag Camp is a tradition in her family.
-She taught me more about the local wildlife, birds, and fauna over breakfast the next morning, than I've learned from anyone in a long time.
+She taught me more about the local wildlife, birds, and fauna over breakfast the next morning, than I’ve learned from anyone in a long time.